-Cephalotaxus fortunei, as described in 1850 by William Jackson Hooker (1785 – 1865), is commonly known as plum-yew, Chinese plum-yew or as 三尖杉 (san jian shan) in the Chinese language.
+Cephalotaxus fortunei, as described in 1850 by William Jackson Hooker (1785 – 1865), in Botanical Magazine, vol.76 is commonly known as plum-yew, or Chinese plum-yew; as well as 三尖杉 (san jian shan) in the Chinese language.
 This species name honors Robert Fortune (pictured to the right), who collected it in China and introduced to Europe circa 1849 and the U.S. circa 1858.

 There are two described varieties of this species.